This operating-bed sized table provides highly accurate, 3D visualizations of human and animal anatomy.

 Get help using the table

-- If you're a U-M faculty or staff member, request an Anatomage Table consultation by emailing email@example.com.
+- U-M faculty and staff, as well as Michigan Medicine clinicians and allied health professionals, can request an Anatomage Table consultation by emailing email@example.com.

 - For curriculum and other support, please review our guides and documentation.